Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Introduction

 \subsection{Setup}

 The setup of this paper is as follows.
 Aspects of zero point energy are discussed in section \ref{SM-ZPE}.
 The theoretical framework is presented in section \ref{Fieldeqs}.
 The sizes of various effects are estimated in section \ref{phys-estimates}.
-Applications to black holes, including the final parsec problem in merging events, is discussed in section \ref{secBHs}.
-The working in galaxies and comparison with MOND is treated in section \refl{EZPEgals}.
-Section \ref{EZPE-clusters} analyzes the application to galaxy clusters and their hydrostatic equilibrium.
-An implementation for cosmology at late and early times is worked out in section \ref{EZPE-cosmology}, including analysis of the Hubble tension.
-To make plausible that the theory offers an overarching picture, section \ref{gal-connections} connects to various outstanding issues.
+Applications to black holes are discussed in section \ref{secBHs}.
+The working in galaxies and comparison with MOND is treated in section \ref{EVE-gals}.
+Section \ref{EVE-clusters} analyses the application to galaxy clusters.
+An implementation for cosmology in various epochs is worked out in section \ref{EVE-cosmology}.
 The work closes with a conclusion, a summary and an outlook in sections \ref{conclusion}, \ref{summary} and \ref{outlook}.